wayneeseguin/graft/doc/operators.md

 The `(( awssecret ))` operator will let you pull a value from [AWS Secrets Manager](awssecretsmanager) at merge time.
-Specify the secret name or ARN in one or more arguments that will be joined to form the whole identifier and spruce will fetch it for you.
+Specify the secret name or ARN in one or more arguments that will be joined to form the whole identifier and graft will fetch it for you.
 Optionally you may specify a sub-key to extract with `?key=...` where the secret value is valid JSON or YAML and either a stage or version with `?stage=...` / `?version=...` respectively to fetch a specific stage or version.